 In recent years, companies have integrated their customer relationship management (CRM) and knowledge management (KM) efforts because they realize that KM plays a key role in CRM success.
-In this article we present the findings of a survey of customer-related KM initiatives' status quo within organizations as the first step of a two-stage research approach.
-In a second step we build on the survey's findings by presenting a cross-case analysis.
+In this article we analyze the performance outcomes of these efforts.
+For this purpose, we will present a cross-case analysis which is complemented by quantitative data derived from a survey among CRM executives in the German-speaking area.
 The case studies that we conducted can be considered "good practices" that enhance CRM initiatives by applying knowledge for, from or about customers.
-Based on the case study analysis, we derive a conceptual framework for successfully implementing knowledge-based CRM initiatives in practice.
+From the case studies' findings we identify key success factors for implementing knowledge-based CRM initiatives by means of an orchestrated approach that considers strategy, processes, systems and change management aspects.
 Apart from these practical recommendations, we also discuss further research issues in the domain of customer knowledge management.

-Keywords

-Customer Relationship Management, Knowledge Management, Customer Knowledge Management.
+Keywords: Customer Relationship Management, Knowledge Management, Customer Knowledge Management.